Digital rhetoric: Pre-K

-Despite these four pillars most studies conclude that learning technology for children under the age of two is not beneficial.
-If you must have your young child use technology it is best that the technology is used to promote relationship development, for instance video chat software to connect with loved ones at a distance.
+Despite these four pillars, most studies conclude that learning technology for children under the age of two is not beneficial.
+At most, technology can be used to promote relationship development for these children; for instance, by using video chat software to connect with loved ones at a distance.

 Digital rhetoric as a field of study

-In 2009, rhetorician Elizabeth Losh offered this four-part definition of digital rhetoric in her book, Virtualpolitik:
+In 2009, rhetorician Elizabeth Losh offered this four-part definition of digital rhetoric in her book Virtualpolitik: